-The terms of the 2025 Notes are governed by an Indenture by and between the Company and Wilmington Trust, National Association, as Trustee (the Indenture).
+The terms of the 2025 Notes are governed by an Indenture by and between the Company and Wilmington Trust, National Association, as Trustee (the 2025 Indenture).
 Upon conversion, the 2025 Notes may be settled in cash, shares of Class A common stock or a combination of cash and shares of Class A common stock, at the Company's election.

-The 2025 Notes are convertible at an initial conversion rate of 5.2991 shares of class A common stock per \$1,000 principal amount of the 2025 Notes, which is equal to an initial conversion price of approximately \$188.71 per share of Class A common stock, subject to adjustment under certain circumstances in accordance with the terms of the Indenture.
+The 2025 Notes are convertible at an initial conversion rate of 5.2991 shares of Class A common stock per \$1,000 principal amount of the 2025 Notes, which is equal to an initial conversion price of approximately \$188.71 per share of Class A common stock, subject to adjustment under certain circumstances in accordance with the terms of the 2025 Indenture.
 Prior to the close of business on the business day immediately preceding June 1, 2025, holders of the 2025 Notes may convert all or a portion of their 2025 Notes only in multiples of \$1,000 principal amount, under the following circumstances:

-- during any fiscal quarter commencing after the fiscal quarter ending on January 31, 2020 (and only during such fiscal quarter), if the last reported sale price of Class A common stock for at least 20 trading days (whether or not consecutive) during the period of 30 consecutive trading days ending on, and including, the last trading day of the immediately preceding fiscal quarter is greater than or equal to 130% of the conversion price of the 2025 Notes on each applicable trading day; - during the five business day period after any five consecutive trading day period in which the trading price per \$1,000 principal amount of the 2025 Notes for each trading day of that five consecutive trading day period was less than 98% of the product of the last reported sale price of Class A common stock and the conversion rate on such trading day; - if the Company calls the notes for redemption, at any time prior to the close of business on the second scheduled trading day immediately preceding the redemption date; or - upon the occurrence of specified corporate events, as described in the Indenture.
+- during any fiscal quarter commencing after the fiscal quarter ending on January 31, 2020 (and only during such fiscal quarter), if the last reported sale price of Class A common stock for at least 20 trading days (whether or not consecutive) during the period of 30 consecutive trading days ending on, and including, the last trading day of the immediately preceding fiscal quarter is greater than or equal to 130% of the conversion price of the 2025 Notes on each applicable trading day; - during the five business day period after any five consecutive trading day period in which the trading price per \$1,000 principal amount of the 2025 Notes for each trading day of that five consecutive trading day period was less than 98% of the product of the last reported sale price of Class A common stock and the conversion rate on such trading day;

+- if the Company calls the notes for redemption, at any time prior to the close of business on the second scheduled trading day immediately preceding the redemption date; or - upon the occurrence of specified corporate events, as described in the 2025 Indenture.

 On or after June 1, 2025 until the close of business on the second scheduled trading day immediately preceding the maturity date, holders may convert all or any portion of their 2025 Notes regardless of the foregoing circumstances.
-During the year ended January 31, 2020, the conditions allowing holders of the 2025 Notes to convert were not met.
+For at least 20 trading days during the period of 30 consecutive trading days ended January 31, 2021, the last reported sale price of the Company's common stock was equal to or exceeded 130% of the conversion price of the 2025 Notes on each applicable trading day.
+As a result, the 2025 Notes are convertible at the option of the holders during the fiscal quarter ending April 31, 2021 and were classified as current liabilities on the consolidated balance sheet as of January 31, 2021.
+No requests to convert material amounts of notes are currently outstanding.